-You may have heard of this!
-Social media have transformed marketing, for the better most would say.
-We’ll help you make the most of the power of social media marketing using a strategic approach sharing approaches from the leading commentators and companies.
+Social media has transformed marketing, for the better most would say.
+We'll help you make the most of the power of social media marketing using a strategic approach sharing approaches from the leading commentators and companies.

 The success factors for developing social media marketing are summarised through the different parts of our 7 Steps to Social Media Success Guide: